9 Ways to Stay Safe on Your College Campus

 • Review the settings on each of your social media profiles.
 Set your posts (especially photos) to private or limit access to your approved connections and friends.

-• Disable location services to avoid accidentally revealing where you are when you post a picture of that beautiful burrito you snagged for lunch.
+• Disable location services to avoid accidentally revealing your location when you post a picture of that beautiful burrito you snagged for lunch.

 • Don’t stay logged in to your social media accounts—that leaves you vulnerable to hackers if you lose your phone or laptop.